If you want a versatile, easy to use backyard cooker then you should get a a pellet grill. It makes smoking, grilling and cooking a breeze.

 Do you want a pellet grill that is extremely user friendly?
 The Pit Boss 700 should be on your shortlist.

 The hopper on the Pit Boss 700 is the largest on this list, which is means it perfect for the set and forget take of cook.
-The automatic auger feeds pellets into the fire box as needed so there is no need to keep checking it.
+When I tested it the automatic auger feed pellets into the fire box as needed so there is no need to keep checking it, which I love!

 You can use it as a smoker, a grill and even bake bread in it.
 Love steak?
-The added flame broiler is a really good feature and gives you the option too give your steak a good sear.
+We used the added flame broiler to give our steak a good sear.
 From the unboxing to your first smoke the Pit Boss is really simple to. use.
-It is a large unit, however, it is possible to set up by yourself within an hour or so.
+It is a large unit, however, I managed set up by myself within an hour or so.

 What We Liked